 Strengthen the page with a prominent visual

 Most users are visually driven and perceive messages given in images faster than words.
 That is why applying custom theme illustrations, high-quality photos or hero banners is a profitable step for a home page.
 The image of that kind will work as a quick hook catching users’ attention and transferring the necessary idea.
 However, overloading the home page with images will make none of them effective.

 Think about motion and video

-Another way to support interesting experience on the home page is by applying videos and animations.
+Another way to support interesting experiences on the home page is by applying videos and animations.
 On the one hand, motion breathes life into the page, makes it more dynamic and lively, always draws attention.
 On the other hand, it can increase the loading time.
 Moreover, too much animation annoys users.
-So, the motion should be added in an unobtrusive way and thoroughly check in terms of its effect on page functionality.
+So, the motion should be added in an unobtrusive way and thoroughly check in terms of its effect on the page functionality.

 Test the loading speed

 Whatever brilliant, stylish and breathtaking the page is designed, whatever cool and intuitive is navigation and information architecture – all those things won’t work if users have to wait while it’s loading.
 For the home page filled with various data, too long time of loading means losing the part of the target audience.
 So, check the speed, optimize the images, make sure video and animation loads up correctly.
-Caring about this aspect, you respect your users’ time and effort and lay the ground for positive user experience.
+Caring about this aspect, you respect your users’ time and effort and lay the ground for a positive user experience.

 Obviously, not all the list of mentioned tips is actual for every single project: approaches can differ as well as the audience and goals of the created websites.
 Yet, it may become a helpful checklist for web designers striving for home page usability.